Why and how to stop caring what people think about you 🤷♂️

 Learn to live by your code, let it guide your decisions.
 Or as Mr Manson put it more eloquently – give the right fucks.

 2. Show your vulnerable belly

 If you know your way, you can be more true to yourself.
-Though it might feel counterintuitive, by taking the lead and choosing your own path, people will respect (and like) you more.
-Where following the whims of others get you disdained.
+Though it might feel counterintuitive.
+By taking the lead and choosing your own path, people will respect (and like) you more.
+Where following the whims of others gets you disdained.